shyanta/part-up/CONTRIBUTING.md

 - Always create a feature branch with a descriptive name (e.g., `git checkout -b feat-notifications`) when developing
   features.
 Push new commits to your branch only.
-- Keep your branch up to date with the latest commits on the dev branch by occassionally merging in changes `git merge dev`.
+- Keep your branch up to date with the latest commits on the master branch by occassionally merging in changes `git merge master`.
-- When you are finished with your functionality, rebase the branch onto the latest commit of `develop` using the command `git rebase origin/develop` and create a pull request.
+- When you are finished with your functionality, rebase the branch onto the latest commit of `master` using the command `git rebase origin/master` and create a pull request.
-- When an integrator is satisfied with the branch and all feedback is processed, the integrator merges the feature branch into `develop` using `git merge --no-ff feat-notifications`.
+- When an integrator is satisfied with the branch and all feedback is processed, the integrator merges the feature branch into `master` using `git merge --no-ff feat-notifications`.

 ## <a name="commit"></a> Git Commit Guidelines